Apple, Beet, Pear Fruit Juice Recipe

 I also find recipes online and some get sent to me by fellow bloggers and followers.
 Whenever possible I credit the source.

-As I said, this recipe comes from the book, The Juicing Bible.
+As I said, this recipe (apple, beet, pear) comes from the book, The Juicing Bible.
 I really have enjoyed this book and use it for reference quite frequently.
 So if you can, I recommend you have a copy for yourself.
-Here’s the Apple Beet Pear recipe with a slight modification (remove lemon peel) of my own.
+Here’s the Apple, Beet, Pear recipe with a slight modification (remove lemon peel) of my own.
 Actually the book does mention to remove the lemon peel in another chapter, but I want to make it a point in this recipe.
 Leave as much of the pith (white stuff) as possible.
-As with other citrus fruit, the pith contains pectin and bioflavonoids, which help the body to absorb vitamin C. I find lemon peel too bitter for my taste, especially when juiced in the Omega J8004 juicer.
+As with other citrus fruit, the pith contains pectin and bioflavonoids, which help the body to absorb vitamin C. I find lemon peel too bitter for my taste, especially when juiced in the Omega J8004 Masticating Juicer.

 This is a delicious recipe and I love the bit of foam on top.
 On this recipe anyway.

 Before juicing I didn’t like fresh beets, but juicing has really expanded my taste.
 I love raw, fresh beet juice now.